DataSciencePete/ML_Heart_Disease_Project/README.md

 ## RF_PredImp_3_2018_10_10.m
 Performs k-fold CV using RF analysis to calculate predictor importance for all included variables.
 Predictor importance is calculated for each k-fold sample and then average values are calulated for each predictor.
 Average values are then displayed in a bar chart.

+## Authors
+Kevin Ryan

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details